 EU files antitrust charges against Amazon over use of data

-European Union regulators have filed antitrust charges against Amazon, accusing the e-commerce giant of using data to gain an unfair advantage over merchants using its platform.
+European Union regulators filed antitrust charges Tuesday against Amazon, accusing the e-commerce giant of using its access to data to gain an unfair advantage over merchants using its platform.

-The EU’s executive commission, the bloc’s top antitrust enforcer, said Tuesday that the charges have been sent to the company.
+The EU's executive Commission, the bloc's top antitrust enforcer, issued the charges after it started looking into the company two years ago.
+Adding to Amazon's regulatory headaches, EU officials also opened a second investigation into whether the company favors product offers and merchants that use its own logistics and delivery system.

-The commission said it takes issue with Amazon’s systematic use of non-public business data to avoid “the normal risks of competition and to leverage its dominance” for e-commerce services in France and Germany, the company’s two biggest markets in the EU.
+It’s the latest effort by Executive Vice President Margrethe Vestager, the EU commissioner in charge of competition issues, to curb the power of big technology companies.
+She has slapped Google with antitrust fines totaling nearly $10 billion and opened twin antitrust investigations this summer into Apple.
+The U.S. has started taking a tougher line as well, suing Google this year for abusing its dominance in online search and advertising.

-The EU started looking into Amazon in 2018 and has been focusing on its dual role as a marketplace and retailer.
+It’s not a problem that Amazon is big and successful, said Executive Vice President Margrethe Vestager, the EU commissioner in charge of competition.
+But “our concern is very specific business conduct which appears to distort genuine competition.”

+EU officials focused on the company’s dual role as a marketplace and retailer.
 In addition to selling its own products, the U.S. company allows third-party retailers to sell their own goods through its site.
-Last year, more than half of the items sold on Amazon worldwide were from these outside merchants.

-Executive Vice President Margrethe Vestager, the EU commissioner in charge of competition, said it’s not a problem that Amazon is a successful business but “our concern is very specific business conduct which appears to distort genuine competition.”
+The commission took issue with Amazon’s systematic use of business data that it has exclusive access to to avoid the normal risks of competition and leverage its dominance for e-commerce services in France and Germany, the company’s two biggest markets in the EU.

-Amazon faces a possible fine of up to 10% of its annual worldwide revenue, which could amount to billions of dollars.
+Amazon faces a possible fine of up to 10% of its annual worldwide revenue, which could amount to as much as $28 billion based on its 2019 earnings.
 The company rejected the accusations.

 All-access digital subscription